 Green light from Air Traffic Control came and flawlessly she taxied the Boeing to the start of the runway.
 “Ok?” asked her co-pilot as the jet’s engines began their warm-up roar.
 She smiled at him, and pushed upon the accelerator.

-The plane began to speed, faster and faster, and she felt a rush as she began to initiate the lift when they reached take-off point.
+The plane began to gather speed, faster and faster, and she felt a rush as she initiated the lift when they reached take-off point.
 A textbook ascension, they climbed up through the greyness of the cloud cover with a pounding in her heart she’d never felt in the simulator before.

 Higher still, and through the glass of the cockpit, the first light of the sky began to glimmer through the clouds.
 The radio chatter in her ear faded to silence as she gazed in shock at the beauty of what lay ahead.
 She’d made it.
 After all this time, all these years, all the wry looks and snorts of derision.